gerardog1/LINUX_HARDENING/03-ssh-keys/commands.md

 *`chmod 700 ~/.ssh` — Sets the directory’s permissions so that only the owner can read, write, and execute inside it.
 This prevents other users from viewing or tampering with your SSH keys.*

-SSH will refuse to use keys from a directory that is too open (e.g., readable by others).
-Setting 700 (read, write, execute only for the owner) is a security best practice and required for proper SSH authentication.
+**SSH will refuse to use keys from a directory that is too open (e.g., readable by others).**

-**Skipping the permission step is a common cause of the “Permissions are too open” error when using SSH keys.**
+**Setting 700 (read, write, execute only for the owner) is a security best practice and required for proper SSH authentication.**

 ## Create the Keys
 Now logout of your Linux server, and go to your host machine's terminal.
 This is where we will be running the next command: